-After a short break back at the apartment for restorative hot beverages and biscuits, 7:45pm saw us heading back out into the bitter cold for a reservation at ‘L’Accord Parfait’, a fabulous little cave (wine shop) I discovered a few weeks back, where the shop floor is scattered with chairs, tables and stools and patrons can sample the wine accompanied by an assortment of meats, cheeses and varies other deli-esque wares.
+After a short break back at the apartment for restorative hot beverages and biscuits, 7:45pm saw us braving the bitter cold again, for a reservation at ‘L’Accord Parfait’, a fabulous little cave (wine shop) I discovered a few weeks back, where the shop floor is scattered with chairs, tables and stools and patrons can sample the wine accompanied by an assortment of meats, cheeses and varies other deli-esque wares.
 In addition to the standard planche (cheese & meat), we sampled two jars of house tapenade – one made with black olives and figs, the other with green olives and sundried tomatoes – and the topic of which was better was a recurring subject throughout the meal, as both were so different and so completely delicious that no one could decide.
 There was also a Magical Replenishing Basket of Bread, by which I mean that almost as soon as the last crumbs of soft, fresh baguette and rosemary-seasoned breadsticks disappeared, they were replaced in a flash, several times over.

-We would quite likely have lingered on into the night (the wine is so good and so affordable, and the music – vinyl, largely – is chosen with impeccable taste) but there was a party occupying the majority of the shop/restaurant and so it was a little louder than is preferable for easy conversation.
+We would quite likely have lingered on into the night (the wine is so good and so affordable, and the music – jazzy vinyl, largely – is chosen with impeccable taste) but there was a party occupying the majority of the shop/restaurant and so it was a little louder than is preferable for easy conversation.